 There was no assurance that when woman suffrage was approved that Black women would benefit.
 Up to the last moment, southern senators (and northerners like Connecticut’s Frank B. Brandegee) pressed to exclude them from the law.
 That effort failed, but it did not stop the Klan from marching through cities in 1920 to suppress the Black womens’ vote just a few days before the election.

 This year we mark the long struggle for woman suffrage with celebrations across the state.
 These events should also acknowledge that this right was opposed by Connecticut’s governor, both U.S. senators, and Hartford’s leading newspapers.

-I am not optimistic that Black women will receive the proper recognition for their local suffrage organizing efforts.
-This is partially due to the suffrage movement itself.
+Will Black women receive the proper recognition for their local suffrage organizing efforts?
+Unlikely, partially because of the suffrage movement itself.
 For instance, the plaque on the south side of the State Capitol recognizes thirty-one Connecticut women “who helped win the vote for the women of their country.”
 But not one is a woman of color.

 The Northeastern Federation of Colored Women’s Clubs made suffrage a top priority for decades.
 Although the coalition was officially excluded in 1902 by the all-white National federation, Black women went on to establish their own networks.

 Connecticut’s Federation chapter frequently hosted regional gatherings of several hundred women, working closely with local African American churches.
 Hattie A. Cooke and Clara A. Burr, both from Norwich, served as officers; their conventions dealt with federal efforts to outlaw lynching, segregation of public accommodations, pervasive racism in government and the armed forces, and the fight for woman suffrage.